babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="und" dir="ltr"><a href="https://t.co/femUb4vgxh">pic.twitter.com/femUb4vgxh</a></p>&mdash; Rach Smith 🌈 (@rachsmithtweets) <a href="https://twitter.com/rachsmithtweets/status/892478598765887488?ref_src=twsrc%5Etfw">August 1, 2017</a></blockquote>

-We already recommend people be careful with using proposals lower than Stage 3, let alone publishing them.
+We already recommend that people should be careful when using proposals lower than Stage 3, let alone publishing them.

 But telling people not to use Stage X goes against the whole purpose of Babel in the first place.
-A big reason why proposals move forward or are shaped to be better is precisely because of the feedback the committee can get from real-world usage (whether in production or not) based on using it in Babel.
+A big reason why proposals gain improvements and move forward are because of the feedback the committee gets from real-world usage (whether in production or not) based on using it via Babel.

-So there is certainly a balance to be had here.
+There is certainly a balance to be had here.
 We don't want to scare people away from using new syntax (that is a hard sell 😂), but we also don't want people to get the idea that "once it's in Babel, the syntax is official or immutable".
 Ideally people look into the purpose of a proposal and make the tradeoffs for their use case.

 One of the most common things people do is use the Stage 0 or Stage 2 presets.
-We plan to remove these Stage presets in v7 after much back and forth.
+We plan to remove the stage presets in v7 after much back and forth.
 I thought at first it would be convienent, that people would make their own unofficial ones anyway, or it might help with "JavaScript fatigue".
-I find now that it just causes more of an issue: people continue to copy paste configs and not understanding what goes into a preset in the first place.
+I find now that it just causes more of an issue: people continue to copy/paste configs with out understanding what goes into a preset in the first place.
 After all, seeing `"stage-0"` says nothing.
-My hope is that in actually making the decision explicit, people will have to learn what non-standard syntax they are opting into.
+My hope is that in making the decision to use proposal plugins explicit, people will have to learn what non-standard syntax they are opting into.

 #### Staging Process

-- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move foward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, others you may have forgotten)
+- The [TC39 staging process](https://tc39.github.io/process-document/) does not always move forward: there is the possibility for a proposal to move to any point in the process: even moving backwards from Stage 3 to Stage 2 as the case with Numeric Separators (`1_000`) or dropped entirely (`Object.observe()`, and others you may have forgotten)
 - It can be hard to differentitate between the stages if you aren't involved: most people would advise that Stage 0-2 is unstable though.
 - Summary: Stage 0 has no criteria and is just an idea, Stage 1 is accepting that the problem is worth solving, Stage 2 is about describing a solution in spec text, Stage 3 means the specific solution is thought out, and Stage 4 means that it is ready for inclusion with tests, multiple browser implementations, and in-the-field experience.

 #### Publishing Non-standard Syntax

 So actually publishing it in a library may cause even more issues.
-Because a proposal on TC39 (even at Stage 3) has a possibility of changing, it means you will inevitability will have to change the code.
+Because a TC39 proposal (even at Stage 3) has a possibility of changing, it means you will inevitability have to change the code.

 At least if you ship the compiled version, it will still work and the library maintainer can change the output so that it works the same as before.
 Shipping the uncompiled version means that anyone consuming a package will necessarily have to have a build step to use it, and will have to have the same version of Babel as you.
 This is no different than using TS/JSX/Flow which you wouldn't publish either.